 Activity: Sink or Float

 To appeal to the natural curiosity in your child, conduct an experiment that looks at what items will sink or float.
 Fill a water table (or large plastic container) with water.
 Have them collect items from the natural environment they wish to see float or sink.
 Allow your child to make predictions on whether items will float or sink.
 Encourage them to test their predictions.
 Have fun exploring the properties of nature by expanding this activity to incorporate other learning components.

 Plant of the Month: Spinach, Spinacia oleracea

-Spinach, a cool-season crop, has become increasingly popular in over the years.
+Spinach, a cool-season crop, has become increasingly popular over the years.
 This is evident in the high consumption of both fresh and processed spinach.
-Packed with high sources of vitamin A, vitamin C, iron, calcium, and fiber, spinach is a nutritious to introduce in your child’s diet.
-In addition, incorporating spinach into gardens and diet is a great way to promoting healthy eating and learning for young children.
+Packed with high sources of vitamin A, vitamin C, iron, calcium, and fiber, spinach is a nutritious introduction to your child’s diet.
+In addition, incorporating spinach into gardens and diet is a great way of promoting healthy eating and learning for young children.

 Recipe: Spinach Quiche

 - Pinch of pepper/nutmeg (optional)

 - Spray a 10-inch pie plate with non-stick spray.
 Set aside.

 - Over medium-high heat, heat olive oil in a large skillet.